chinapedia/wikipedia.abstract.en/Page/Peace_Now.md

 Settlement activity

-settlements_map_eng.pdf One of the most important activities of Peace Now is its ongoing Settlement Watch project which monitors and protests against the building of Jewish settlements in the West Bank, including East Jerusalem.
+One of the most important activities of Peace Now is its ongoing Settlement Watch project which monitors and protests against the building of Jewish settlements in the West Bank, including East Jerusalem.
 Dror Aktes headed this committee until 2007 when he was replaced by Hagit Ofran.
 The project focuses on the following issues with regards to the settlements:-

 -   Physical development – Where and why are there construction and expansion activities connected to the settlements or their residents?
 And what are the short- and long-term implications of these activities?
 -   Economy – How much do the settlements cost and who is paying for them?